 Note.
+The debugger is enabled by default, and fires up as soon as a runtime error occurs.
 If you do not like this behavior, you may disable it by setting the default breakloop to 0 in for gprc.
 A runtime error will send you back to the prompt.
 Note that the break loop is automatically disabled when running gp in non interactive mode, i.e. when the program's standard input is not attached to a terminal.

 Technical Note.
-When you enter a break loop due to a PARI stack overflow, the PARI stack is reset so that you can run commands (otherwise the stack would immediately overflow again).
+When you enter a break loop due to a PARI stack overflow, the PARI stack is reset so that you can run commands.
+Otherwise the stack would immediately overflow again!
 Still, as explained above, you do not lose the value of any gp variable in the process.